AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-finops-warehouse-cost.md

 category: "Data Lakehouse"
 bannerImage: "./images/finops-warehouse-cost/warehouse-cost-attribution-by-team.png"
 tags:
-  - focus billing data
-  - warehouse finops focus specification
-  - data warehouse cost attribution
+  - snowflake cost management
   - chargeback showback analytics
-  - snowflake cost management
   - bigquery jobs view
+  - data warehouse cost attribution
+  - warehouse finops focus specification
+  - focus billing data
 ---

 # FinOps for Data Warehouses with Open Billing Data

 Warehouse costs are the most visible and most contentious line item on a data platform's budget.
 Every query is metered.
 Every dashboard refresh costs something.
 Engineering leaders who can't explain where costs are coming from can't make informed decisions about where to cut, where to invest, or how to set fair internal budgets by team.

 The problem has been interoperability.
 Snowflake exposes cost data in its own schema format.
 BigQuery provides cost information through the `JOBS_BY_PROJECT` view and billing export to BigQuery.
 AWS surfaces it through Cost Explorer and billing exports.
-None of these use a common format, which means building a unified view requires custom ETL jobs for each provider—jobs that break when providers change their export schemas.
+None of these use a common format, which means building a unified view requires custom ETL jobs for each provider, jobs that break when providers change their export schemas.

-The FOCUS specification—FinOps Open Cost and Usage Specification—addresses this by defining a standard schema for cloud and SaaS billing data.
+The FOCUS specification, FinOps Open Cost and Usage Specification, addresses this by defining a standard schema for cloud and SaaS billing data.
 FOCUS 1.3, ratified in December 2025, added shared cost allocation, contract commitment datasets, and data recency signals.
 It's the first version of the spec that makes warehouse FinOps across multiple providers genuinely tractable.

 ---